 Now more than ever, our love of creating beautiful bridal gowns and ready-to-wear has to be balanced with being mindful of the environment.
-We all have a responsibility to ensure we are doing our best to reduce waste, lower our carbon footprint and minimise our impact on the planet, but it is especially true for the fashion industry.
+We believe we have a responsibility to ensure we are doing our best to reduce waste, lower our carbon footprint and minimise our impact on the planet.
 At Sassi Holford, we want to be as transparent as possible, particularly as sustainability has always been at the forefront of our ethos.

 We want to share with you what we’re currently doing behind the scenes by introducing the UK brands we partner with, showing you where our waste materials go and highlighting the core element of our production process, which is ‘made-to-order’.

 Made in England

-We are passionate advocates of British manufacturing, promoting the creative and technical skills of our world renowned British fashion industry.
-Our garments, designed by Sassi at our Somerset atelier, are handmade in England by some of the most talented cutters and seamstresses, ensuring we keep our carbon footprint down throughout the production process.
-The majority of our fabrics come from Europe and we continually ask ourselves if we can source a fabric closer to home.
+We are passionate advocates of British crafts(wo)manship, promoting the creative and technical skills of our world renowned British fashion industry.
+Our garments are designed and handmade at our Somerset atelier, by some of the most talented cutters and seamstresses, ensuring we keep our carbon footprint down throughout the production process.
+The majority of our fabrics come from Europe with some as close as 25 miles away.

 Garments with a Conscience

 Right from the start Sassi Holford has been a brand that has respected the environment, which is why our bridal gown and ready-to-wear collections have been kept small, considered and made-to-order to minimise waste.
 We actively recycle and reuse by-products from all our garments, putting in place initiatives that support local businesses, fashion colleges and charities.